Reflexive dg categories in algebra and topology: Introduction

 We study the reflexivity of topological Fukaya categories of surfaces in the sense of \cite{HaidenKatzarkovKontsevich}.
 These categories admit formal generators whose endomorphism dg algebras are graded versions of \textbf{gentle algebras} \cite{AssemSkowronski}.
 The gentle algebras which arise in this way are smooth, but not necessarily proper.
 The Koszul dual perspective, that of \textit{finite dimensional} graded gentle algebras, has been studied by many authors \cite{OpperPlamondonSchroll, OpperDerivedInvariants, LekiliPolishchuk, AmiotPlamondonSchroll}.

-\begin{Introthm} Let $\Sigma$ be a graded marked surface and let $\Fuk(\Sigma)$ denote its partially wrapped Fukaya category.
-If $\Sigma$ contains at least one boundary arc and contains no boundary component which is marked entirely and which has vanishing winding number, then $\Fuk(\Sigma)$ is reflexive. \end{Introthm} We believe that this result is sharp (cf.~\Cref{exa: non reflexive Fukaya}). \Cref{Intro thm: partially wrapped} is a consequence of the following statement: \begin{Introthm} Let $A$ be a finite dimensional graded gentle algebra.
-Then $A$ is reflexive and $\pvd(A)$ is generated as a thick subcategory by the simple $A$-modules, i.e.\ $\thick_A \left( A/\rad(A)\right)=\pvd(A)$.

-\end{Introthm} In the newest update of \cite{OpperPlamondonSchroll}, the authors describe a geometric model for the thick closure of $A/\rad(A)$.
+\begin{Introthm} {Let $\Sigma$ be a graded marked surface, $\Fuk(\Sigma)$ its partially wrapped Fukaya category, and $\Fuk^{\operatorname{inf}}(\Sigma)$ its infinitesimal Fukaya category, cf.~\Cref{def: Fukaya category arc system}.
+If $\Sigma$ contains at least one stop, and contains no boundary component without stops and with vanishing winding number, then $\Fuk(\Sigma)$ is reflexive and we moreover have equivalences $\Fuk(\Sigma) \simeq \pvd(\Fuk^{\operatorname{inf}}(\Sigma))$ and $\Fuk^{\operatorname{inf}}(\Sigma)\simeq \pvd(\Fuk(\Sigma))$.} \end{Introthm} We believe that this result is sharp (cf.~\Cref{exa: non reflexive Fukaya}). {The condition on $\Sigma$ in \Cref{Intro thm: partially wrapped} which ensures that $\Fuk(\Sigma)$ is reflexive is equivalent to the condition that any (and hence all) smooth graded gentle algebra which arises from one of its generators is finite dimensional in each degree.} {The last assertion of \Cref{Intro thm: partially wrapped} confirms an expectation expressed in \cite[Remark 3.21]{LekiliPolishchuk} and its preceding paragraph.} \Cref{Intro thm: partially wrapped} is a consequence of the following statement: \begin{Introthm} Let $A$ be a finite dimensional graded gentle algebra.
+Then $A$ is reflexive and $\pvd(A)$ is generated as a thick subcategory by the simple $A$-modules, i.e.\ $\thick_A \left( A/\rad(A)\right)=\pvd(A)$. {In particular, if $\Sigma$ is a graded marked surface which contains at least one stop, then {the derived completion of $\Fuk(\Sigma)$} is reflexive.} \end{Introthm} The results of \Cref{Intro thm: partially wrapped} and \Cref{Intro thm: finite dimensional graded gentle} are used as ingredients for the third author's description of derived Picard groups of partially wrapped Fukaya categories and graded gentle algebras \cite{OpperGradedGentle}.
+Moreover, in the newest update of \cite{OpperPlamondonSchroll}, the authors describe a geometric model for the thick closure of $A/\rad(A)$.
 Since the grading of $A$ can be arbitrary (in particular nonconnective), no previous techniques were able to show that this geometric model does indeed describe the whole category $\pvd(A)$.
 The proof of \Cref{Intro thm: finite dimensional graded gentle} is heavily based on the following result, which describes the behaviour of reflexivity under semiorthogonal gluing:

 \begin{Introthm}Let $\cT$ be a proper dg category.
 If $\per(\cT)$ admits a semiorthogonal decomposition into reflexive dg categories, then $\cT$ is reflexive. \end{Introthm} The theorem holds true under the more general assumption that $\mathcal{T}$ is \textbf{semireflexive} (cf.~\Cref{thm:Gluing over Semiorthogonal decompositions}).
 To prove \Cref{Intro thm: finite dimensional graded gentle}, one exploits that $\per(A)$ admits a semiorthogonal decomposition into perfect derived categories of simpler gentle algebras whose reflexivity follows easily from our other criteria.